GenericMappingTools/gmt/doc/rst/source/makecpt.rst

 Description
 -----------

-**makecpt** is a utility that will help you make color palette tables (CPTs).
-You define an equidistant set of contour intervals or pass your own z-table, and create a new CPT based on an existing master CPT.
+**makecpt** is a utility that will help you make static color palette tables (CPTs).
+You define an equidistant set of contour intervals or pass your own z-table, and create a new CPT based on an existing master (dynamic) CPT.
 The resulting CPT can be reversed relative to the master cpt, and can be made continuous or discrete.
 For color tables beyond the standard GMT offerings, visit cpt-city: